equinor/radix-platform/public-site/site/guides/resource-request/index.md

 Monitoring memory and CPU over time is important, as it can change based on a numerous factors (e.g. new runtime environment, changes to code, increased load, etc).
 The `resources` set can therefore change during it lifecycle.

 Select a single environment and time interval, that represent normal usage for that application.
-For the `radix-api` examples, production environment and a period of 7 working days has been selected.
+Further examples are based on `radix-api`, where production environment and a period of 7 working days has been selected.

 ## CPU

+CPU is a compressible resource, meaning that if a container hits CPU limit, Kubernetes starts throttling.
+For most application throttling means it will be slower, but it will still be able to server requests.

+If an underlying node hits CPU limit, it will start throttling containers.
+Distribution/priority of CPU for containers running on the node will be based on `resources.requests.cpu`.

 By clicking a graph, "Container CPU usage", a more detailed view appears.

 ![container-cpu](container-cpu.png)

 The graph shows how many replicas are running in production and how the CPU usage has been the last 7 days for each replica.
 Tests are run continuously towards `radix-api`, so there will always be a base CPU usage.
 This does not need to be the case with other api.

-REWRITE!!
-CPU is a xxxx resource, meaning that if there are load taking up all CPU it will start throttling applications.
-It is therefore not crucial to set request CPU for the peeks, but rather have something that will manage for the average load (in business hours).
-Limit can cope with for the peeks.

 For `radix-api` normal load gives between 100-200ms of CPU time, peaking at around 400ms.
 Given us the following setup: